Excel VBA PowerPoint

 Using VBA we can automate the work we do for PowerPoint, but first in order to use VBA code or snippets to work in powerpoint first work through the security options in PowerPoint to enable all macros and then we can use PowerPoint VBA reference for macros in MS PowerPoint.

 The beauty of VBA is that we can reference other Microsoft products like “Microsoft Word” and “Microsoft PowerPoint”.
 We usually create reports in excel and then create PowerPoint presentations.
 All the excel users usually spend a considerable amount of time to prepare the presentation from excel data and reports.
-If you are spending a considerable amount of time to prepare PowerPoint presentations this tutorial will show you how to create a PowerPoint presentation from excel itself using VBA Coding.
+If you are spending a considerable amount of time preparing PowerPoint presentations this tutorial will show you how to create a PowerPoint presentation from excel itself using VBA Coding.

 Enable Powerpoint Object Model